mapzen/chef-metroextractor/README.md

 to prevent the process from running again and overwritting data.
 You can either remove the lockfile to bypass this, or force a run by setting this value to true.
-Default: nil
+* default: nil

 #### osmosis_lock
-Location of osmosis lockfile: string
+Location of osmosis lockfile
+* type: string
 * default: basedir/.osmosis.lock

+#### osmosis_jvmopts
+JVM options to pass to osmosis
+* type: string
+* default: '-server -Xmx8G'

 Upstream cookbook overrides